johnperry-math/AoC2023/More_Detailed_Comparison.md

     >
   * The standard library's documentation is [separate](https://doc.rust-lang.org/std/index.html) from the language reference.

-#### Feature differences
+### Feature comparison

 The following table indicates whether something is built into the language and available immediately.
 It also indicates whether you can find it in a library, regardless of how robust the library is.
+As examples of what I mean:
-For example, Rust's [tokio](https://tokio.rs/) and [GNAT extensions to Ada](https://docs.adacore.com/gnat_rm-docs/html/gnat_rm/gnat_rm/gnat_language_extensions.html).
+* By "built into the language and available immediately", Rust's [tokio](https://tokio.rs/) and [GNAT extensions to Ada](https://docs.adacore.com/gnat_rm-docs/html/gnat_rm/gnat_rm/gnat_language_extensions.html).
+* However, you _can_ get concurrent programming in Rust by pulling in the widely used tokio library.
+For cases like that, I use the 📖 icon.
+* On the other hand, "nightly" or compiler-specific "extensions" to a language don't count, so they get an ❌, though I might remark on them in the notes if I'm aware of them.

 **Legend**

-* ✔️ default
+✔️ default

-* 📝 default for debug mode; opt-in for release mode
+📝 default for debug mode; opt-in for release mode

-* 📖 available with a library not in `Ada.` / `std::`
+📖 available with a library not in `Ada.` / `std::`

-* ❌ unavailable
+❌ unavailable

 | topic                                                     | Ada  | Spark | Rust | Notes                                                                                                                                                                                                                        |